golukr42220/Object-Oriented-Programming/Type Casting/const_cast.md

-const_cast
+# const cast

-const_cast is a type of casting in C++ that allows you to remove or add constness to a variable.
-In other words, it enables you to modify a const or volatile object, or change a pointer or reference to a const or volatile type.
-This is useful in certain scenarios when you need to pass a const variable as an argument or when a function parameter requires a non-const type, but you want to make sure the variable remains constant throughout the code.
+`const_cast` is a type of casting in C++ that allows you to remove or add `constness to a variable`.
+In other words, it enables you to modify a `const or volatile` object, or change a pointer or reference to a `const or volatile` type.
+This is useful in certain scenarios when you need to pass a const variable as an argument or when a function parameter requires a `non-const` type, but you want to make sure the variable remains `constant` throughout the code.

-Keep in mind that using const_cast to modify a truly const variable can lead to undefined behavior, so it is best to use this feature only when absolutely necessary.
+Keep in mind that using `const_cast` to modify a truly const variable can lead to undefined behavior, so it is best to use this feature only when absolutely necessary.

 Example
-Here’s a code example showing how to use const_cast:
+Here’s a code example showing how to use `const_cast`:
 ```cpp
 #include <iostream>